 1. Take inventory

-The first step when dealing with a lost wallet is taking a thorough inventory of what was in your wallet before it disappeared.
+The first step when dealing with a stolen or lost wallet is taking a thorough inventory of what was in your wallet before it disappeared.
 What credit or debit cards did you have in there?
 Were you carrying cash?
 Your driver's license or health insurance cards were likely in your wallet.
 Perhaps you had your Social Security card in your wallet — we suggest leaving that card at home next time for maximum security.

 Having a list of everything that was in your wallet will help you not only in the police report, but you’ll also have a list of which banks and institutions you need to call, which is one of the first things you should do after filing a police report.